Updated Thursday, March 10, 2016

 EDF Energy will also remove a previously installed prepayment meter and fit a credit meter free of charge, and the process can take up to a couple of weeks depending upon where you live and the lead times set by the meter installers.

 One stipulation is that you have been an EDF Energy customer for at least 28 days to ensure the all of your energy usage information is accurate when your account is set up.

-You may also be required to pay a cash deposit that will be refunded to you should you successfully meet all of your payments over the course of the first year.
+Scottish Power will change your meter provided that you have been a customer for 12 months and that you are prepared to pay your bills by direct debit and you may also be required to pay a cash deposit that will be refunded to you should you successfully meet all of your payments over the course of the first year.